 Do not assume the person(s) may be a visitor(s) or University staff that you have not seen before.
 Call the CAMPUS POLICE DEPARTMENT immediately.

-For off campus options you may call Oklahoma City Police 9-911.
+For off-campus options, you may call Oklahoma City Police 9-911.
 Campus Police and the Oklahoma City Police Department have a mutual aid and working agreement.
 Each department augments the other within their jurisdictions during mutual investigations, arrests and prosecutions.
-CAMPUS POLICE personnel attend regular meetings with local law enforcement agencies to exchange ideas and problems which may be of concern for the University community.
+CAMPUS POLICE personnel attend regular meetings with local law enforcement agencies to exchange ideas and problems that may be of concern to the university community.